EmileTrotignon/blog/monad.md

 ## Conclusion

-To sum things up, a monad is in interface that provide a way to make special computations that can depend on other special computations of the same kind.
+To sum things up, a monad is in interface that provides a way to make special computations that can depend on other special computations of the same kind.
 Computations are nicely expressed by let-bindings instead of anonymous functions, and in OCaml we have them even for special computations.